 – The United States has not sanctioned the country.

-Eligible taxes include income taxes paid to local and provincial governments, but not sales tax, VAT, real estate, or luxury taxes paid to a foreign government.
+Eligible taxes include income taxes paid to national, local, and provincial governments, but not sales tax, VAT, real estate, nor luxury taxes paid to a foreign government.

-The Foreign Tax Credit doesn't apply to any taxes paid to countries that the US has sanctioned as supporters of terrorism, Syria and North Korea, for example.
+The Foreign Tax Credit doesn’t apply to any taxes paid to countries that the US has sanctioned as supporters of terrorism.

 How can I claim it?